-Does the idea of writing a first draft fill you with fear and dread?
+Does the idea of writing fill you with fear and dread?

 Do you find a million other things to do first — organizing your garage, cleaning out the kitty litter box, working on your income taxes — before you can bring yourself to write?
 Many people, some of them professional writers, operate exactly this way.

 Starting to write is a struggle for most everyone.
 And so is sticking with the task, day after relentless day.
 It’s way too easy to become unglued by doubt.
 You think:

 - What gives me the right to say this?

 - How can I possibly produce the 60,000+ words I need for this book or thesis or dissertation?

 - I’m not nearly interesting / smart / talented / determined / [add your favourite adjective here] enough for this kind of work.

 I’ve felt all of those feelings, too, and I’m here to tell you there is a solution.
 Writing a first draft doesn’t have to be painful.
 It can be faster, better and easier when you know what to do.
 In fact, I can help turn your crappy first draft into a happy one.

 In Your Happy First Draft you will learn:

 Who can benefit from Your Happy First Draft